-King Alfred ruled Wessex from 871 until his death in 899.
-At the time of his enthronement the Vikings had taken control of half of the country and were threatening Wessex.
-After initial setbacks, Alfred's armies won a great battle in the conversion of the Viking King Guthrum to Christianity.
-Alfred developed a sophisticated military strategy involving the establishment of fortified centres.
-His capital at Winchester was the largest.
-He gradually won back some of the lands taken by the Vikings and his diplomacy led eventually to the formation of the English nation.
-The fifth son of the King of Wessex, Alfred was not expected to rule and so developed a love of learning in his early years.
-Despite ever pressing military duties, he found time to translate Latin texts into English to encourage wider literacy, developed a philosophy of kingship, reformed Saxon law and was a patron of the Church.
-This remarkable combination of soldier, statesman and scholar earned him the title 'the Great' - an honour bestowed on no other English king.
+n 899.
+At the time of hi nthronement the Vikin had taken control of ha of the country and were tial setbacks Alfred's nies won a great battle athedral Green in the 1960's is on display at the Winchester ci n the conversion of the Viking King Guthrum to Christianity vas the largest.
+He gradually won back some of the lands a love of learning in his early years.
+Despite ever pressing nilitary duties, he found time to translate Latin texts into nglish to encourage wider literacy, developed a philosophy Church.
+This remarkable combination of soldier, statesman and scholar earned him the title 'the Great' - an honour winchester tourist guides.com